AbhaySingla/college/index.md

 ## January 2, 2018
 I made a few changes in the code i wrote and made it better.
 Also i housed my pir sensor and the camera module in the 3d printed cases.
-Unfortunately i could not make the video for it buthere are some pics.<br>
+Unfortunately i could not make the video for it but here are some pics.<br>
 ![Alt text](https://github.com/AbhaySingla/college/blob/master/Screenshot_20180103-195814.png)
 ![Alt text](https://github.com/AbhaySingla/college/blob/master/Screenshot_20180103-195910.png)<br>